Oskar1818/LNU-IOT/README.md

-# Template

-**Please keep the total length of the tutorial below 25k characters.** You can include code that is linked to a repository.
-Keep the code snippets in the tutorial short.

 ## Temperature and humidity measurements using Ubidots

-Give a short and brief overview of what your project is about.
-What needs to be included:

-- [x] Title
-- [x] Your name and student credentials (xx666x)
-- [x] Short project overview
-- [x] How much time it might take to do (approximation)

 Oskar Sturebrand (os222ut)
 With the help of a DHT11,  Raspberry pico WH and the platform Ubidots, I was able to measure and visualize my indoor temperature and humidity in a very easy way.
 Time to recreate: approximately 4-6 hours

 ### Objective

-Describe why you have chosen to build this specific device.
-What purpose does it serve?
-What do you want to do with the data, and what new insights do you think it will give?

-- [x] Why you chose the project
-- [x] What purpose does it serve
-- [x] What insights you think it will give

 I chose this project to be able to measure the temperature and humidity of my indoor environment in an easy and hands off manner.
 This project will help me determine and visualize what effect strategies have on cooling my indoor temperature.
 It also allows me to track humidity which also has a big impact on perceived temperature.

 ### Material
 Explain all material that is needed.
 All sensors, where you bought them and their specifications.
 Please also provide pictures of what you have bought and what you are using.

 - [x] List of material